larsks/gitblogger/README.rst

 (or updates) them automatically to a Blogger blog when you push them to a repository.

+The code is a little rough around the edges, but it seems to work.

 And why would you want to do that?
 ==================================